 In addition to nutrition and supplementation, mind body practices like meditation and yoga has been shown to support mitochondrial health.

-In the study, Meditation also improved insulin function and increased the production of ATPase, an enzyme primarily responsible for mitochondrial energy mechanics and producing ATP.
+In the PLOS One study, meditation also helped improve insulin function and increased the production of ATPase, an enzyme primarily responsible for mitochondrial energy mechanics and production of ATP.

 Yoga and meditation by down-regulating the NF-κB node and its associated genes, checks stress induced oxidative stress and metabolic syndrome.